COVID-19 Reopening Matrix

 - Travelers transiting by air in under 24 hours, carrying a forward travel ticket.

-- Polish citizens, their spouses, children or who remain under permanent care of Polish citizen.
+- Polish citizens, their spouses, children or those who remain under permanent care of Polish citizens.

 - Travelers from EU, European Economic Area and Schengen Area countries.